shrevya/shrevya/README.md

 ### What You'll Find Here
-In this README, you'll discover an overview of my skills, experiences, and projects.
+In this FILE, you'll discover an overview of my skills, experiences, and projects.
 Whether you're a fellow data enthusiast, a potential collaborator, or simply someone interested in the world of data, I hope this README provides you with valuable insights and a sense of who I am.

 - 🌱 I’m currently learning about machine learning and various testing models.